sercankulcu/sercankulcu.github.io/_thoughts/the-inevitability-of-problems.md

 ---
-title: 'The Inevitability Of Problems'
+title: 'Do Not Make Every Problem a Verdict'
 date: 2024-10-11
 tags:
   - life
   - reflection
+  - stoicism
 ---

 One morning, I woke up already irritated.

-Then I opened my inbox and found a few small problems.
-Because of my mood, each one looked larger than it really was.
-Later, I told a friend about the terrible morning.
-While speaking, I suddenly heard how ordinary the problems sounded.
+Then I opened my inbox and found several small problems.
+None of them was serious.
+But because I had already decided, without noticing, that the day was going badly, each new inconvenience became evidence.

-Nothing had happened that could not be solved.
-The main difference was my state of mind.
-This reminded me of something simple.
-Problems are not exceptional events.
-They are part of normal life.

-A completely problem-free week would probably be more unusual than a difficult one.
-Some problems are serious.
-Many are small.
-The mind does not always respect the difference.
-When I am tired or stressed, a minor inconvenience can feel like evidence that the whole day is broken.

-This is why I try to ask a few questions now.
-Will this matter next month?
-Can I solve it today?
-Does it need action, patience, or simply acceptance?
-The goal is not to become emotionally cold.

-A problem can be annoying and still be small.
-Life does not become peaceful because problems disappear.
-Maybe it becomes more peaceful when we stop being surprised by their existence.
+A delayed reply meant people were unreliable.
+A technical problem meant the whole task was a mess.
+One annoying message seemed to confirm that the morning itself had turned against me.

+Later I described the day to a friend and heard how ordinary the events sounded when spoken aloud.

+That embarrassed me a little.

+The problems were real.
+The verdict was mine.

+Epictetus makes a distinction that is easy to repeat and difficult to practice: an event and our judgment about the event are not the same thing.
+I do not take this to mean that we can think every problem away.
+Some events deserve fear, anger, grief, or urgent action.

+But many daily problems arrive without the meaning we immediately attach to them.

+A broken plan is not proof that everything is failing.
+A disagreement is not proof that a relationship is collapsing.
+A bad hour is not necessarily a bad day.

+The mind likes to promote individual events into general conclusions.

+I try to interrupt that process with smaller questions now.

+What exactly happened?

+What does it require: action, patience, acceptance, or nothing at all?

+Will it matter next week?

+These questions do not remove the inconvenience.
+They reduce its territory.

+Problems are part of ordinary life.
+The real burden often begins when every problem is asked to explain the whole life around it.

+A problem can remain a problem.

+It does not always need to become a verdict.